 "We need information ambassadors who understand both sides, community and academic worlds, to facilitate [dialogue]."

-Guidelines for Engaging Policy Makers
+Engaging Policy Makers

 This document provides insight for researchers who want to know how to navigate legislative interactions: